-- World Eco-fiction series.
+- World Eco-fiction Series: Climate Change and Beyond.
 In early 2018, I realized just how many novels from around the world were in our database and decided to focus on them in a new series.
 Unfortunately, it seems that most modern media often ignores novels set outside North America and Europe, where environmental impacts are most often felt more and where some media (such as The Guardian) has shown that climate change is a racist crisis.
 I also added a new translate button at the site in hopes to draw readers from all over.
 I was inspired by Adam Kirsch’s The Global Novel: Writing the World in the 21st Century.
 The Columbia Global Reports states: “The global novel, he [Adam] finds, is not so much a genre as a way of imagining the world, one that allows the novel to address both urgent contemporary concerns—climate change, genetic engineering, and immigration—along with timeless themes, such as morality, society, and human relationships.
 Whether its stories take place on the scale of the species or the small town, the global novel situates its characters against the widest background of the imagination.
 The way we live now demands nothing less than the global perspective our best novelists have to offer….Life lived here is experienced in its profound and often unsettling connections with life lived elsewhere, and everywhere.
 The local gains dignity, and significance, insofar as it can be seen as a part of a worldwide phenomenon.”
 This series is pretty new, so just watch for monthly additions.
 This is also now united with the old climate change spotlight series, which originally began in 2016.

 - Links and Resources: A large list of publishers, journals, projects, and bloggers with similar themes as this site.